Private schools seek flexibility from state mandates to return to the classrooms

 Both Crane and Cissel said it is essential to resume in-person instruction.

-“We really believe," Crane said, "that kids need to be in some kind … of personal interaction that you just can’t get on Zoom.”
+"While online learning is very powerful,“ Crane said, "we really believe, that kids need to be in some kind … of personal interaction that you just can’t get on Zoom.”

 A note to our community: